 My mother meant the world to me!
 We shared a home and I was employed by the state to be her caregiver.
-So when she died in August of 2008 I lost everything—my job, my home, and most importantly, my very best friend.
+So when she died I lost everything—my job, my home, and most importantly, my very best friend.
 Since I no longer had a job I was soon unable to pay the rent.
 I turned to my family for help.
 However they were all dealing with their own problems.
 The best I was offered was the floor at my nephew’s apartment for a couple of weeks while I begged for donations to give my mother a proper burial.

 When I entered GSC I had nothing and I was ready to make a change.
 I paid close attention to the advice and the opportunities that the staff at Good Shepherd Center offered me.
 I attended the life skills workshops, took computer classes, and attended the residents meetings.
 I read the self-help books provided by GSC, attended the book discussion groups, the job club, and a peer facilitated support group.
 I am so grateful for all the classes and activities provided by Good Shepherd Center.

-I moved into my own apartment in August 2010, nearly two years after entering Good Shepherd’s program.
+I moved into my own apartment in August, nearly two years after entering Good Shepherd’s program.
 Without the assistance I received from the sisters and the staff, I don’t know where I would have ended up.
 They helped give me a new start on life.
 My greatest pleasure today is that I am able to have my grandchildren spend the weekend with me in my new home.